The Dive

 Based on the remarkable success of the Vietnamese government in trade and investment agreements, its follow-up policies will also increase productivity, especially labor supply, land supply and industrial infrastructure.
 Especially for land supply, the Vietnamese government also stated that it will reform land use, even foreign ownership (currently only restricting 50-year use rights, and lack of clear mechanisms and regulations on transactions), and provide new means of control.

-Social Media Development, User Demographics, Platforms, and Trends in Vietnam
+Social Media Development, User Demographics, Platforms, and Trends in Brunei

 Reference